S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 And wasteful.
 And confusing.

-There are plenty of people willing to wail upon CSS.
-I remember when CSS was introduced; the initial party-like euphoria of having a way to separate style from markup (Separation Of Concerns!
-Boundary) and more granular style control...
+There are plenty of people willing to wail upon CSS, so I don't need to, but here is some context: I remember when CSS was introduced; the initial party-like euphoria of having a way to separate style from markup (Separation Of Concerns!
+Introducing good boundaries) and more granular style control...
 Pretty soon we all woke up to the hangover of giant CSS files and 10 part selectors.
 We started to notice that far from SOC, our CSS was actually mirroring the structure of our HTML, intimately coupled to it.
 Where had the separation of concerns gone?
 Where was the simplicity?
 What had the world come to?

 We forgot about all that new control we had, we started to cry out in disappointment, but if we look closely, largely speaking the hard bits of CSS arise from the following 3 things (in descending order of impact):